iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

-Iterating on data science implies a large number of attempts at tuning parameters, improving code, trying different data, and collecting metrics, for example when optimizing a machine learning model's accuracy.
-Keeping track of all these <abbr>experiments</abbr> is challenging but essential, as we'll need to compare, visualize, share, and _productionize_ the results.
-We also want to be able to reconnect any recorded metrics back to their original setup.
+Iterating on data science implies a large number of attempts at tuning parameters, improving code, trying different data, and collecting metrics, for example to optimize an ML model's accuracy.
+Keeping track of all these
+<abbr>experiments</abbr> is challenging but essential, as we'll need to compare,
+visualize, reproduce, share, and _productionize_ the results.
+We also want to be able to reconnect the lineage of recorded metrics back to their original setup.

 ![](/img/lose-experimentation.png) _Loose experimentation_